Saudi Aramco Residential Camp in Dhahran: Radio

+Both stations stream on the Energy Radio KSA app, as well as a mix of online music stations branded as 'Energy Radio X'.
+All stations and shows are based in Dhahran and broadcast 24/7 with many listeners using the app to stream in other regions of KSA.

 Sport

+The Dhahran community once had a very active social calendar undertaken through 'Self-Directed groups' within the Saudi Aramco community.
+Since post Covid-19 many of the expats that supported these groups were let go by the company or retired.
+As a result very few remain and those that do are finding it hard to find volunteers to run their operations.

-The Dhahran community has a very active social calendar undertaken through 'Self-Directed groups' within the Saudi Aramco community.
-These groups are organized through four main areas; Cultural Groups; Service Groups; Special Interest Groups and Sports Activities, with the latter being the most active, and heavily pursued within Dhahran and the other main areas.
-A number of the sporting groups have participated internationally, for example Saudi Aramco Youth Soccer Organization (SAYSO) travel teams regularly participate in tournaments in the Middle East and Europe (notably the Gothia Cup, Dana Cup and Norway Cup) and the running group compete in races all over the Middle East.
+The groups that remain are organized through four main areas; Cultural Groups; Service Groups; Special Interest Groups and Sports Activities, with the latter being the most active.
+A number of the sporting groups have in previous years participated internationally, for example Saudi Aramco Youth Soccer Organization (SAYSO) travel teams regularly participated in tournaments in the Middle East and Europe (notably the Gothia Cup, Dana Cup and Norway Cup) and the running group competed in races all over the Middle East.
 The Little League Baseball team from Dhahran qualified for the Little League World Series in 1983, 1985, 1987–1989, 1991, 1994–1998, and 2000–2011.